luchiansienna/CreditAgricoleAPI/README.md

 **CreditAgricole.Services** - contains 2 main services : ProductPrices and ProductList

-**CreditAgricole.WebSocketWrapper** - an implementation of the websocket wrapper that sends the product prices every second
+**CreditAgricole.WebSocketService** - an implementation of the websocket wrapper that sends the product prices every second

 **CreditAgricole.Web** - the web app that serve these 2 controllers: ProductListController and WebSocketController